davedevelopment/behat-registry/README.md

 If you implement the `DaveDevelopment\BehatRegistry\Context\Initializer\RegistryAwareInterface` with your `Context` classes, they will have a Registry injected.
-By default the registry will have a parameters key that contains the context parameters.

 ``` php
 <?php